realA10001986/Dash-Gauges/DIY/README.md

 ![Hole](img/phaostron_hole_2.png)

-Phaostron meters have either 6mm (1/4"-28) or 4mm (8-32 UNC???) screw terminals on the back.
+Phaostron meters have either 6mm (1/4"-28 UNF) or 4mm (8-36 UNF???) screw terminals on the back.
 For the 6mm versions (mounting order: original plastic washer, washer, nut, washer, Control Board, washer, nut), the LEDs can usually stick out approx 12-16mm from PCB to the LED's top, but you have to check your Phaostron meter for obstacles.
 For the shorter 4mm terminals (mounting order: original plastic washer, washer, nut, washer, Control Board, washer, nut) the LED must be shorter.
 Look into your meter to find out about possible depth.

 ![MountingOrder](img/mo_6mm.jpg)